Memory of the Nation at Stalin

 Witness the dogfights of the Battle of Britain or find yourself caught up in a death transport, a StB interrogation, or a demonstration of November 1989.

 We appear in some kind of weird timelessness.
 Is this totalitarian vibe going to last forever?
-The exhibition focuses on some the dark episodes of the 20th century and to some
+The exhibition focuses on some the dark episodes of the 20th century and to some of the different ways freedom has been restricted.
+We explore feelings of discomfort.
+These feelings are evoked by exploring the space of concentration camps and prison cells.

 In addition to visiting the exhibition under the present-day Metronome, you will also be able to immerse yourself in the Paměti národa (Memory of the Nation) stories which are displayed on the various panels in front of the entrance to the exhibition, as well as around Letná Park.
-And you will definitely not be able to miss another part of the exhibition – a monument
+And you will definitely not be able to miss another part of the exhibition – a monument at the original site of the Stalin statue.
+A symbol of censorship, un-freedom, and the violent division of the world.

 The left part of the column-hall hosting unique stories from the Memory of the Nation collection.